Frank Leoni: William & Mary

 Late in August 2005, Leoni began his tenure at the College of William & Mary, replacing former Major Leaguer Jim Farr.
 The program had experienced recent hardship.
 Most notably, the roster had experienced significant turnover, with less than a full complement of players remaining.
 Quickly, the Tribe were restored as a perennial contender in the Colonial Athletic Association.
-On March 18, 2007, Leoni earned his 300th coaching victory after a 15-8 win over Towson.
+On March 18, 2007, Leoni earned his 300th coaching victory after a 15–8 win over Towson.
 In 2007, Tribe had the Colonial Athletic Association co-Player of the Year.
 In 2008, the program finished with the second most wins (36) in its history and had a school record four Major League Baseball draft picks.
 The 2008 team also finished 3rd in NCAA DI team batting average.
-On April 7, 2009, Leoni became the fastest to reach 100 wins in program history, defeating Liberty 2-1.
-On April 20, 2010, the Tribe defeated Longwood 10-9, securing Leoni's 400th coaching victory.
+On April 7, 2009, Leoni became the fastest to reach 100 wins in program history, defeating Liberty 2–1.
+On April 20, 2010, the Tribe defeated Longwood 10–9, securing Leoni's 400th coaching victory.
 Leoni was inducted into the Rhode Island Baseball Coaches Association Hall of Fame in 2010, receiving the Ben Mondor Award for lifetime service.
-From 2010-2011, the Colonial Athletic Association reduced the championship field size to four teams, when the Tribe narrowly missed the playoffs.
+From 2010 to 2011, the Colonial Athletic Association reduced the championship field size to four teams, when the Tribe narrowly missed the playoffs.
 Seven Colonial Athletic Association series victories became the school record in 2011.
 In 2012, the team won 31 games, and had the Colonial Athletic Association Pitcher of the Year for the second consecutive season.
 Over seven seasons at W&M, Leoni recruited or coached 18 players who signed professional contracts, including 12 Major League Baseball draft picks (three top ten round picks), 17 All-Americans, one VaSID Player of the Year, two CAA Pitchers of the Year and two CAA Players of the Year.
 In May 2012, Leoni resigned to pursue other professional opportunities.